 Mercuric Chloride (Corrosive Sublimate)-HgCl2.
 This compound, also called bichloride of mercury, was first used as a fungicide by Kellerman and Swingle1 in 1890, who treated wheat with the compound.
-These authors did not find it particularly effective in the control of stinking smut (Tilletia foetans or T. Tritici) on wheat.
+These authors did not find it particularly effective in the control of stinking smut (Tilletia foetans or T. tritici) on wheat.
 It has since found considerable use as a means of control of Fusarium.
 It is interesting to note that when used against this disease, the salt not only destroys the pathogen on the exterior of the seed, but those in the interior of the kernel as well.

 Mercuric chloride has been applied to seeds both in the dry state and in solution.
 It has been used rather extensively to treat seed potatoes against scab.
-For this purpose it has been recommended that a 1-500 solution of mercuric chloride in one per cent hydrochloric acid be used to treat the tubers.2 As an insecticide it is used (in solution) to control earthworms in lawns and golf greens, and as a means of controlling root maggots, such as those attacking cabbages.
-For this latter purpose it is being gradually replaced by mercurous chloride (calomel), HgCl.
-The mercurous salt is relatively insoluble, and is not so highly toxic to living organisms as the mercuric salt.
+For this purpose it has been recommended that a 1-500 solution of mercuric chloride in one per cent hydrochloric acid be used to treat the tubers.2 It is extensively used, alone or in combination with calomel for the prevention and eradication of fungus diseases of turf grasses, particularly on golf greens.3 It is also used as an insecticide for the control of root maggots and other insects.
+For this purpose it is largely being replaced by calomel which is not so highly toxic to living organisms.